saumya-k-j/organizational-authenticity/PART2_SUMMARY.md

 filings so the time series stays continuous.
 Nine companies had a "collision," meaning more than one candidate filing in a year.
 This was almost always a shareholder-activist contest where the dissident's materials sit alongside management's in the same SEC feed.
-In every case we verified we kept management's full annual proxy (details in the coverage report).
+In every case we verified we kept management's full annual proxy.

 ## Finding 1: Stakeholder/ESG language rose sharply